Applying to College (Aplicar a la universidad)

 The Common Application is an undergraduate college admission application that applicants may use to apply to any of more than 800 member colleges and universities in 49 states and the District of Columbia, as well as in Canada, China, Japan, and many European countries.

-The Common Black College Application is an undergraduate college admission application that applicants may use to apply up to 63 colleges and univerisities for one application fee of $20.
+The Common Black College Application is an undergraduate college admission application that applicants may use to apply to up to 63 colleges and universities for one application fee of $20.

 Start your application as early as ninth grade to get a head start.
 Then apply to any of the 150+ Coalition member schools, easily and efficiently.
 Remember, Coalition schools are committed to making college affordable and helping you find success.

-Before creating your potential college & university lists consider:
+Before creating your potential college & university lists, consider your options:

 Georgia Apply To College Month

-Governor Nathan Deal has proclaimed November Georgia Apply to College (GAC) Month.
-GSFC and other state education agencies will look to provide high school seniors an opportunity to apply to college using GAfutures.org with a focus on providing assistance to first-generation students, minorities, and students from rural areas.
+Former Governor Nathan Deal proclaimed November Georgia Apply to College (GAC) Month.
+GSFC and other state education agencies will look to provide high school seniors with an opportunity to apply to college using GAfutures.org with a focus on providing assistance to first-generation students, minorities, and students from rural areas.

 High schools throughout Georgia will host GAC events where their seniors not only have dedicated class time to apply to college, they have an opportunity to speak with representatives from post-secondary institutions about navigating the college application process.
 Visit College Goal Georgia for more information.